Blackmark: Critical assessments

-Associate Professor Matt Thorn of the School of Cartoon & Comic Art, Kyoto Seika University, in Japan, said of the 1971 paperback: "[I]t's a great read, beautifully illustrated. ...
+Associate Professor Rachel Thorn of the School of Cartoon & Comic Art, Kyoto Seika University, in Japan, said of the 1971 paperback: "[I]t's a great read, beautifully illustrated. ...
 I found the separation of text and images to be no obstacle, and was soon absorbed in the story and art.
 And speaking of art, this is truly Kane at his finest.
 Here I think he approaches his own ideal of portraying 'life in motion'.
 Melodramatic?
 Cheesy?
 Maybe.
 Blackmark is pulp entertainment at its best".

 Critic Randy Lander, in a review of the reissue, said Blackmark "started to push the boundaries of what comics could do.
 The book does not look particularly revolutionary in 2002, but when you consider that it was created over 30 years ago, this illustrated novel that is a mixture of science-fiction and fantasy genres and is unquestionably aimed at an adult audience, starts to look a lot more impressive. ...Goodwin and Kane take a fairly predictable plot and stock characters and make it a fascinating and twisted ride. ...
 The material sometimes features cheesy dialogue or veers into melodrama, but mostly it holds up remarkably well.
 It's hard to argue against the merits of Blackmark.
 It's a piece of comic-book history, a solidly produced book and an example of work from two of the finest creators to grace the medium".